Does your son or daughter want to start woodworking?

 Keeping it Simple

 There’s nothing fancy about the tools above.
-And they are relatively safe.
+And they are relatively safe as they are hand tools.

 Thanks for reading

-If you have any questions about the best woodworking hand tools for your young person or anything woodwork related then you can contact me here.
+If you have any questions about buying or borrowing tools to start woodworking or anything woodwork related then you can contact me here.